HuxTim/harvest1/README.md

  -  can see some popular products nearby
  -  can save products to my grocery list.
  -  can review Farmers Markets I’ve been to.
+ -  can request system help schedule a reasonable shopping plan base on time and location

 ### Farmer(Vendor)
  -  be able to showcase all of my products
  -  can have a personal page that has my store’s products and information.
- -  be able to have an online presence and showcase my personal story.
+ -  be able to have an online presence and showcase my personal store.
- -  be able to have contact with my customers via messages in order to provide support or answer questions.
- -  be able to have contact with my customers via messages in order to provide support or answer questions.
  -  be able to see any available Market places for me to sell my goods at.

 ### Market Manager